Microsoft Exchange Online PowerShell 2.0.0

 Before you Start

-Ensure that you have the PowerShell version 7.4.6 installed.
-For more information about installing PowerShell v7.4.6, see Microsoft Exchange Online Powershell documentation.
+For PowerShell, ensure that you have version 7.4.6 installed.
+For more information about installing PowerShell v7.4.6, see the Microsoft Exchange Online PowerShell documentation.

 Steps